 Set up costs, however, are higher and lenders abroad will rarely take into consideration potential rental returns when calculating your income.

 The main drawback about borrowing in a foreign currency is the potential for exchange rates to move against you, causing chaos with even the most careful financial planning.
 No one has a crystal ball to foresee the future, so borrowers must plan for the worst.
 All overseas property buyers will have to open a current account in the local currency where they have bought to cover utility bills and local taxes and so currency risks of some sort are all part of buying abroad.

-The second choice – and the most popular – is for buyers to release some of the equity in their homes in the UK.
+The second choice, and the most popular, is for buyers to release some of the equity in their homes in Britain.
 The property boom across Britain over the past two decades means many homeowners are sitting on large assets, so using this to fund another property makes sense.
-It is the quickest and often the easiest way to raise money and there are no long-term foreign exchange risks.
+It is the quickest and often the easiest way to raise money and there are no long term foreign exchange risks.

 A final word of advice: it is worth considering using an independent mortgage broker with good local knowledge who will be able to advise you on the available choices.
 Paying for this advice could save time and hassle and possibly end up saving money, too.

-Cathy Hawker is a freelance property writer who contributes regularly to The Evening Standard and BBC Good Homes Magazine.
+The author, Cathy Hawker, is a freelance property writer who contributes regularly to The Evening Standard and BBC Good Homes Magazine.